RavDark1979/DjangoPlants/README.md

 <h2>Credits</h2>

-Thanks to Michał Dobrzycki from CodersLab (https://github.com/michal-dobrzycki-coderslab) for excelletn mentorship
+Thanks to Michał Dobrzycki from CodersLab (https://github.com/michal-dobrzycki-coderslab) for excellent mentorship and CodersLab.

 <h2>LICENSE:</h2>
 Feel free to use and modify this app but please add the author info.
 Hope it will help you in your home gardens.